jschiefer/jschiefer.github.io/code/2016-12-16-Accessing Linux C libraries with F# and .Net Core.md

 ## Hey, what about that Mono thing?

-Glad you asked.
-Mono, an independent portable reimplmentation of the .Net platform is also an option for running F#.
-At the time of this writing (December 2016), the implementation of Mono is much more complete and usable than .Net Core.
-It is also available on many more platforms than .Net Core (e.g. various ARM variants).
-But .Net Core is new and shiny, and it has the promise of being much more performant in the long run.
-It doesn't hurt to have both of them installed, and use whatever you feel like.
-The mechanism described below will work with either of them, as will the code in the github repo that goes with this blog post.

-## Our target: the RTL-SDR library

 For this post, I will use the excellent rtl-sdr library as an example, which is developed by the great people at Osmocom (a good overview is at